akirak/yastar/README.md

   on your repositories.
 This is because the GitHub API returns activities of even removed stars.

+- Languages with a small number of stargazers are not rendered on the language chart.
+The threshold is 10 stars at present.

 ## TODO

 [ ] Allow customization of the charts to make them more beautiful.
+[ ] Allow customization of the threshold.
+[ ] Add thorough documentation on CI setup.